bcarlin/flask-scss/doc/index.rst

   (only if ``app.testing`` or ``app.debug`` are True)
 - Configuration variables can be either set on the app config or given as an option
+- Graceful handling of partials
+- Compatible with any scss framework (like Compass)

 Scss files compilation is done by the
 `pyScss <http://pypi.python.org/pypi/pyScss>`_ implementation by